jeanpaulsio/notes/general/domain_driven_design/chapter_16.md

 > finding good responsibility layers is a matter of understanding the problem domain and experimenting

-* layers should communicate the basic realitities or priorities of the domain.
+* layers should communicate the basic realities or priorities of the domain.
 * know that layers will get switched out, merged, split, redefined, etc
 * maybe we can come up with an example on the spot?
-* in my opinion, it's hard because ive never worked on a large scale project
+* in my opinion, it's hard because I've never worked on a large scale project

     http://dddcommunity.org/uncategorized/ch16_17/

-Quote from evans:
+Quote from Evans:

 > "Yes, you get pressed into these things.
 You don’t seek large-scale structure in a 6-object model.
 But when you have a 600-object model, you desperately need ways of understanding it as a whole.
 All the strategic design techniques help with this problem, but the large-scale structure directly addresses it."